e2o/vue-element-query/README.md

 For a complete list of browsers, check [the browserlist query](http://browserl.ist/?q=last+2+major+versions%2C+%3E+1%25).

 _**Note:** other browsers than the ones listed might (and probably will) work as well._
-_Please refrain from opening issues for functionality that is not working in these browsers._
+_Please refrain from opening issues for functionalities that are not working in these browsers._

 # Contributing